LawleyFall2017/230-fall2017/weekly_materials/week2/advancedMarkupExercise.md

 We'll be working with your cremebrulee.html file, adding semantic markup, internal and external links, and additional CSS formatting.
 We're going to go through all of this step-by-step together in class, so I can talk about the various items as we address them,and I expect the file to be uploaded by the end of class.
 If we run out of time, I'll extend the due date.

 ## Validating Your Page
 If VS Code didn't report any errors while you were editing the file, your HTML is probably valid.
-(You'll get even better real-time error checking if you've installed the VS Code extension HTMLHint.)
+(For even better real-time error checking, you can install the VS Code extension HTMLHint.)
 But it's also a good idea to run your page through the W3C validator (something I'll do for every assignment) just to be sure.
 You have a couple of ways to do this.
 The simplest is to go to http://validator.w3.org/, and paste the URL for your page into the box.
+(If your page isn't online yet, you can also paste in the code, or upload the file.)
 If it shows any errors (don't worry about warnings for now), make sure you correct those before the end of class.

 You can also install the excellent [Web Developer plug-in](https://chrispederick.com/work/web-developer/) for your browser (Chrome, Firefox, or Opera).
 It has a Tools menu that includes an option to run the current page through the W3C validator for HTML and/or CSS.
 That's what I use when I'm grading your pages.

 ## Setting Up Folders and Files for Today's Exercise
 In your local igme230 folder, create a new folder called week2.
 This week's exercise files will go in that folder.

-Copy the cremebrulee.html, cremebrulee.css, and image files from the week1 folder into the week2 folder.
-Then use VS Code to open the week2 folder, so that you're working with the copies you just made.
+Copy the cremebrulee.html, cremebrulee.css, and image files from your week1 folder into the week2 folder.
+Then use VS Code to open the week2 folder, so that you're working with the new copies you just made rather than your week1 files.

 ## Adding Semantic Markup
-In last week's HTML Fundamental tutorial, the topic of "semantic markup" was introduced.
+In lecture, I talked a bit about the concept of "semantic markup."
 We're going to add some semantic markup to the cremebrulee page now.

 Start by enclosing the section that appears as an information box on the wikipedia page (starting with the line above the image, and ending with the cookbook/media line) in a `<section>` tag.
 Then give the opening tag an id of infobox, like this: `<section id="infobox">`.